wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: pre}

-## Step 10: Add a rule to the default security group for SSH.
+## Step 10: Add a rule to the default security group for SSH
 {: #step-10-add-a-rule-to-the-default-security-grop-for-ssh}

 Find the security group for the VPC: